CedricDamais/Reinforcement-Learning-DQN/README.md

 ### Frame Preprocessing

 Following the DQN paper, we preprocess frames by converting to grayscale, resizing to 84×84, stacking 4 consecutive frames to capture temporal information, and normalizing pixel values to [0, 1].

-## Implementation Details

-### Efficient Replay Memory

-Standard replay buffers store complete 4-frame stacks, resulting in 4× memory redundancy.
-Our `EfficientReplayMemory` stores only individual frames and reconstructs stacks on-the-fly, achieving **75% memory reduction** (11.2 GB → 3.5 GB for 500K capacity).
-This enables larger replay buffers for better sample diversity, a key factor in DQN's success as described in the original paper.

-### Experience Replay

-Following Mnih et al., we use experience replay to break temporal correlations in the training data.
-Transitions are stored in a replay buffer and sampled uniformly during training, which stabilizes learning and improves data efficiency.

 ## Training Details